Fishrider24/ESP32-Freezer-Alarm/README.md

 The original code has been substantially modified and expanded for use as an ESP32 freezer temperature alarm.

-Modifications and additional code by Evan Potts.
+The original attribution and permission notices are retained for code derived from these examples.

 Original sources: